New Media Internships

 - learn new technical skills as the new media landscape evolves.

 2. Web design assistant.
-This intern will have a key role in working with New Media staff to redesign the Museum's blog.
-In addition, they’ll assist with maintaining the Museum website, creating and migrating exhibition sites, and providing other visual web content.
-Candidates should have a basic proficiency in hand coding HTML/CSS and/or a foundational knowledge of user experience design.
+This intern will have a key role in working with New Media staff to create and maintain content on the Museum's Drupal website.
+In addition, they will work on project(s) suited to their ability related to migrating exhibition sites, email newsletter production, website analytics, visual design/CSS, or other content creation.
+Candidates should have a basic proficiency in Drupal or hand coding HTML/CSS and/or solid computer skills and strong design experience.

 As part of the web design assisstant internship, the intern will have the opportunity to further develop skills in order to: